Sexual division of labour

-The sexual division of labour (SDL) is the delegation of different tasks between males and females.
-Among human foragers, males and females target different types of foods and share them with each other for a mutual or familial benefit.
+Sexual division of labour (SDL) is the delegation of different tasks between the male and female members of a species.
+Among human hunter-gatherer societies, males and females are responsible for the acquisition of different types of foods and shared them with each other for a mutual or familial benefit.
 In some species, males and females eat slightly different foods, while in other species, males and females will routinely share food; but only in humans are these two attributes combined.
-The few remaining hunter-gatherer populations in the world serve as evolutionary models that can help explain the origin of the sexual division of labor.
-Many studies on the sexual division of labor have been conducted on hunter-gatherer populations, such as the Hadza, a hunter-gatherer population of Tanzania.
+The few remaining hunter-gatherer populations in the world serve as evolutionary models that can help explain the origin of the sexual division of labour.
+Many studies on the sexual division of labour have been conducted on hunter-gatherer populations, such as the Hadza, a hunter-gatherer population of Tanzania.
+In modern day society, sex differences in occupation is seen across cultures, with the tendency that men do technical work and women tend to do work related to care.

 Behavioral ecological perspective

-Man the hunter vs. woman the gatherer

 Both men and women have the option of investing resources either to provision children or to have additional offspring.
-According to life history theory males and females monitor costs and benefits of each alternative to maximize reproductive fitness; however, trade-off differences do exist between sexes.
+According to life history theory, males and females monitor costs and benefits of each alternative to maximize reproductive fitness; however, trade-off differences do exist between sexes.
 Females are likely to benefit most from parental care effort because they are certain which offspring are theirs and have relatively few reproductive opportunities, each of which is relatively costly and risky.
 In contrast, males are less certain of paternity, but may have many more mating opportunities bearing relatively low costs and risks.
-Though not every hunter-gatherer population pinpoints females to gathering and males to hunting (most notably the Aeta and Ju'/hoansi), the norm of most current populations divide the roles of labor in this manner.
-Natural selection is more likely to favor male reproductive strategies that stress mating effort and female strategies that emphasize parental investment.
-As a result, women do the low-risk task of gathering vegetation and underground storage organs that are rich in energy to provide for themselves and offspring.
-Since women provide a reliable source of caloric intake, men are able to afford a higher risk of failure by hunting animals.